Q&A with Scott Loudon

 Rail is an integral part of intermodal freight transportation in North America.
 How can shippers ensure compliance across all modalities?

 Congestion, driver shortages, rising fuel costs and environmental concerns have all combined to make rail the transport of choice for shipments travelling a significant distance across the US.
 We foresee the break-even distance between road and rail coming down to 500 miles before long and continued investment is set to take rail to an increasingly important role in America’s logistics network.
 Rail is also the most likely mode of transportation for shipments from sea to inland ports so it’s vital that shipments are prepared for an intermodal rail journey and all the physical and regulatory challenges that represents.
 The AAR is playing a key role in the growth of rail and we work closely with them to ensure that our customers employ fully approved cargo protection solutions.
-And because Cordstrap’s solutions are also fully CTU code compliant, and certified by key global bodies such as Germanischer Lloyd, the IMO and Mariterm AB, you can be sure that Cordstrap will ensure your cargo safe passage at sea as well as on its onward journey across America.
+And because Cordstrap’s solutions are also fully CTU code compliant, and certified by key global bodies such as DNV, the IMO and Mariterm AB, you can be sure that Cordstrap will ensure your cargo safe passage at sea as well as on its onward journey across America.

 For expert advice on cargo securing solutions contact us now